dgc-network/Learning-Digitalcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 In order to create an RBF transaction by hand, all you have to do is create a raw transaction that: (1) replaces a previous raw transaction that opted-in to RBF and that is not confirmed; (2) reuses one or more of the same UTXOs; (3) increases fees; and (4) pays the minimum bandwidth of both transactions [which already may be taken care of by (3)].

-The following example just reuses our existing variables, but decreases the amount sent to the change address, to increase the fee from the accidental 0 BTC of the original transaction to an overly generous 0.01 BTC in the new transaction:
+The following example just reuses our existing variables, but decreases the amount sent to the change address, to increase the fee from the accidental 0 DGC of the original transaction to an overly generous 0.01 DGC in the new transaction:
 ```
 $ rawtxhex=$(digitalcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout', "sequence": 1 } ]''' outputs='''{ "'$recipient'": 0.000075, "'$changeaddress'": 0.00000001 }''')
 ```